Gralerfics/pipelined_arithmetic/README.md

 |`flush`|`in`|`std_logic`|pipeline flush signal|
 |`valid`|`out`|`std_logic`|valid signal|

 `architectures` is an dictionary, where each of the key-value pair represents an available architecture with the function and the interface defined in `description.md`.
-Key is the name of the architecture and the value is an object, which contains `files`, `stages` and `notice` (optional).
+Key is the name of the architecture and the value is an object, which contains `files`, `stages` and `reminder` (optional).

 `includes` is a list of objects, each of the object represent a series of included template files that need to be substituded and copyed.